A Brief History of Ruth Apolonia Zamoyta

 To familiarize herself with the field, Ruth started going to plays in New Jersey and New York, or wherever she might be traveling, clocking in about 100 plays or readings a year.
 Then one day, Bob Carr, the program director at the Alliance, came into her office, fretting.
 He had put out a call for submissions weeks before, looking for written pieces from caregivers for a new program called Healing Voices OnStage: Caregivers Stories, but no one had submitted.
 Ruth thought about her experience taking care of her parents through illness and death, and said, “I’ll go home and whip something up.”
 She banged out a skit about a middle-aged woman wishing her suffering mother would stop eating and die, but the next day Bob said don’t worry—he had been inundated with submissions overnight.

 Ruth knew she had more than a skit on her hands.
-So she fleshed it out into a full-length play and workshopped it at Luna Stage Company under Kaitlin Stilwell, worked with dramaturg Jessica O’Hara-Baker, had a public reading at Dreamcatcher Repertory Company directed by Laura Ekstrand, showed it to scholars, revised and revised, and it became her first play, The Caregivers.
+So she fleshed it out into a full-length play and workshopped it at Luna Stage Company under Kaitlin Stilwell, worked with dramaturg Jessica O’Hara-Baker, had a public reading at Dreamcatcher Repertory Company (now Vivid Theatre) directed by Laura Ekstrand, showed it to scholars, revised and revised, and it became her first play, The Caregivers.